mailsac/mailsac-examples/about/terms_of_service.rst

    guarantees about retention practices but intends to have deleted content be deleted.
 Standard application logs and failed attempts to pass data between internal services may be retained for troubleshooting.
-Mailsac is a best-effort, disposable-first email service and API.
+Mailsac is a best-effort, disposable-first email testing service and API.
 Mailsac is not a service that is intended to be used for storage of important information.
    Saved or "starred" messages are intended to be retained up to the indicated limits on an account, but this is not guaranteed, and starred messages may